-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))
+Activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I)):

 Charleston County staff is readily accessible and present at all County Council meetings to hear public comments on various public items on Council's agenda.
 Community Development staff is actively engaged in discussions and initiatives related to affordable housing; fair housing; Lowcountry Continuum of Care (CoC) meetings and discussions; and Planning and Zoning coordination.
 County staff regularly attends Charleston County Housing and Development Authority (CCHRA) Board meetings and contracts CCHRA to receive input on community development plans and activities.